 - (a) Each payment to be made by a Borrower under this Agreement shall be made without deduction, set-off or counterclaim. - (b) Except as provided in Section 4.2 with respect to Acceptance Fees and Section 3.8 with respect to fees for Letters of Credit, all payments of principal, interest and fees hereunder shall be made for value at or before 12:00 noon (local time in Toronto, Canada) on the day such amount is due by deposit or transfer thereof to the account of the Administrative Agent maintained at its Toronto Office.
-Payments received after such time shall be deemed to have been made on the next following Banking Day. - (c) Subject to Section 11.16, each Lender shall be entitled to its Main Facility Rateable Portion of each repayment or prepayment of principal of a Prime Rate Advance (other than a Swing Line Advance), a LIBOR Advance, Acceptance Note, Base Rate Canada Advance (other than a Swing Line Advance) or payment of the Face Amount of Bankers' Acceptances made to Celestica or a Canadian Designated Subsidiary. - (d) Notwithstanding Section 2.12(c), in the event that a Borrower is required to pay Additional Compensation to a Lender, such Borrower may prepay all or any portion of the Advances made by such Lender to such Borrower, without any
+Payments received after such time shall be deemed to have been made on the next following Banking Day. - (c) Subject to Section 11.16, each Lender shall be entitled to its Main Facility Rateable Portion of each repayment or prepayment of principal of a Prime Rate Advance (other than a Swing Line Advance), a LIBOR Advance, Acceptance Note, Base Rate Canada Advance (other than a Swing Line Advance) or payment of the Face Amount of Bankers' Acceptances made to Celestica or a Canadian Designated Subsidiary. - (d) Notwithstanding Section 2.12(e), in the event that a Borrower is required to pay Additional Compensation to a Lender, such Borrower may prepay all or any portion of the Advances made by such Lender to such Borrower, without any obligation to prepay any portion of the Advances made by other Lenders to whom the Borrower is not required to pay Additional Compensation; provided, however, that any prepayment of a Bankers' Acceptance Advance or LIBOR Advance shall be subject to the provisions of Section 12.2.